stheophil/function_object/Readme.md

 See the `function_object` header and check out the examples in `main.cpp`.
 It isn't much code.
 If you create function objects out of lambdas or callable objects you have to specify the arity.
 There is currently no way to derive the function signatur from a callable object in C++.
 All I can do is check if an object can be called with a given signature, but that is not the same thing.

+It compiles successfully with GCC 4.8.2
+It does not compile with Visual Studio 2013 at the moment.

 # To Do

 Function objects cannot be chained.
 That is obviously useful.
 It would allow you to create a function object like this: